peterdesmet/movebank2gbif/mapping.md

 #### [basisOfRecord](http://rs.tdwg.org/dwc/terms/index.htm#basisOfRecord)

 Each record is recorded by a tracker, so use the **static value**:
-SCD: Note there are 1-2 exceptions, in which the locations were noted by a human observer.
-In these cases the `sensor-type` in the data file will be `natural-mark` and we could use HumanObservation.
+SCD: Note there is currently at least 1 exception, an old dataset for which the locations were noted by a human observer with no GPS.
+In these cases the `sensor-type` in the data file will be `natural-mark` and we could use the value `HumanObservation`.
+It might not be worth worrying about this rare situation.

     MachineObservation

 #### [informationWithheld](http://rs.tdwg.org/dwc/terms/index.htm#informationWithheld)

 Possibly...
 Assuming we will not map every variable from published datasets to DC, here we can refer to the DOI of the dataset, will be the same for all records in a dataset.
-Concatene `"see doi"` with `metadata.doi`:
+Concatenenate `"see doi "` with `metadata.doi`:

     see doi 10.5441/001/1.sj8t3r11

 #### [dataGeneralizations](http://rs.tdwg.org/dwc/terms/index.htm#dataGeneralizations)

 n/a

 #### [dynamicProperties](http://rs.tdwg.org/dwc/terms/index.htm#dynamicProperties)

 Possibly...
 SCD: ??
-Might use this to concatenate values from miscellaneous data and reference data attributes from the files?
+Could use this to concatenate values from miscellaneous important data and reference data attributes from the files that we can't find a place for?

 ### Occurrence